-Before first day of course - 100%

-Five days after start of course - 50%

-After second week of semester - no refund
+Before first day of course - 100% Five days after start of course - 50% After second week of semester - no refund

 Students dismissed or suspended for violation of Program policy are NOT eligible for a refund.
+Application Fee and Matriculation Fee are non-refundable

 Tuition and fees are paid per semester.
 Financial obligations must be fulfilled prior to start of classes or clinical.
-Students who fail to meet financial obligations cannot attend classes and attendance policy will apply for missed time.
+Students who fail to meet financial obligations cannot attend classes and the attendance policy will applied for missed time.
 Students have seven (7) days of the start of the new semester to redress financial obligations or will be dismissed from the program.